Skip to primary navigation Skip to content Skip to footer

 People grab their nets and run.

 In the old days, they used to ring bells to alert the town.
 Now we just text each other.
 But the magic is exactly the same.
+You can’t plan a Jubilee.
+You can only be ready for one.

-6. Visit the Eastern Shore Art Center
+6. Explore the Eastern Shore Art Center

 The art scene in Fairhope didn’t happen by accident.
 The red clay in these bluffs has been making artists out of everyone who lives here for over a thousand years.
 Native peoples made pottery from it.
 The original colonists used it to make their first souvenirs in the 1890s.
 Local potters still work with that same clay today.

-In 1952, Fairhope started its now-famous Arts and Crafts Festival.
+In 1952, Fairhope started its now famous Arts and Crafts Festival.
 The Eastern Shore Art Center has been a cornerstone of that scene for decades.
+Five galleries, four studios, rotating exhibits from local and national artists.
+Free to visit, with workshops and classes available year round.

 Don’t miss: The First Friday Art Walk every month.
 Galleries stay open late, live music plays in the streets, and the whole downtown turns into an open air party.